Hours and Parking

 - Avoid placing your note-taking pad on top or leaning directly on archival materials.

 - Do not write on archival materials.
-Tracing maps or other materials, using “post-it” or other self-sticking notes, staples or paper clips on archival materials is not
+Tracing maps or other materials, using “post-it” or other self-sticking notes, staples or paper clips on archival materials is not permitted.

 - Avoid forcing bound volumes open to lie flat, especially on the photocopier.